AJ-Ianozi/uuids/readme.md

 This library is an attempt to implement UUIDs to the RFC 9562 standard located here: https://www.ietf.org/rfc/rfc9562.html

-As of this writing it can identify any UUID's version or variant and create any kind of UUID in the spec **on my system**: UUIDv1, UUIDv3, UUIDv4, UUIDv5, UUIDv7, UUIDv7 and UUIDv8.
+As of this writing it can identify any UUID's version or variant and create any kind of UUID in the spec: UUIDv1, UUIDv3, UUIDv4, UUIDv5, UUIDv7, UUIDv7 and UUIDv8.

-I'm building out unit tests to validate if this works on other systems but the unit tests are still being built out.
+All of my unit tests are passing, but am open to more tests plus additional validation on other platforms, especially big endian.

 ## Installation